sverweij/dependency-cruiser/doc/options-reference.md

 # dependencies.
 For big repos this can take a while
 depcruise src bin test -T json -c > results.json

-# depcruise-fmt just reads the result of a cruise and emits a report
+# depcruise-fmt reads the result of a cruise and emits a report
 # on it, so it doesn't need to do the expensive disk access & parse
 # step.
 These three formatting steps together will take a lot less
 # than even one cruise: